Bolsonaro thanks China for fast-tracking COVID-19 vaccine supplies

 It had previously said it could deliver finished doses in March, but now says it will await the Chinese shipment before giving a more specific time frame.

-"It is not possible to disclose a detailed production schedule at this time," it said.
-Fiocruz said it will announce delivery forecasts and production schedule as soon as the export of active ingredients is confirmed.
+"It is not possible to disclose a detailed production schedule at this time," Fiocruz said.

 COVID-19 Global tracker https://graphics.reuters.com/world-coronavirus-tracker-and-maps/